Stimul8d/Dave-Huntley/src/content/blog/dont-manage-happiness.md

 ---
   title: "Don't Manage for Happiness"
-publishDate: "2024-01-30"
-category: "Leadership & Transformation"
+  category: "Practical Leadership"
+  order: 3
   tags: ["leadership", "management", "culture"]
   summary: "The modern obsession with managing for happiness is causing more harm than good.
 Here's why we should focus on discipline, objectivity and composure instead."
-readingTime: 10
   draft: false
 ---

 I could be at risk of being on the receiving end of a barrage of discredit here but the modern notion of managing for happiness, optimism and motivation should probably stop.
 For a while now I've noticed the idea causing much more harm than good.